Budgeting

 If you’re looking to use it for a first home, once you’ve been contributing for three years, you’ll be able to withdraw almost all of the money in your KiwiSaver (you’ll need to leave $1000).
 So, that’s the contributions from you, your employer and the government, and any investment gains you’ve made.

-You may also be able to get the First Home Grant – up to $10,000 for your first home.
 Who wouldn’t want some help getting their foot on the property ladder?

 I know having a budget sounds a bit restrictive, and not at all what you want to do when you first start earning money, but it actually lets you spend money on the things that are important to you.

 For me, that’s maintaining full but perfectly groomed brows (which reminds me I need to make an appointment!), time with my best friends and trips to the cinema.
 Without a spending plan, I quickly run out of money and have to say no to Friday night takeaways with my friends, but with a spending plan, I know I’ve got it covered.
-Use our budgeting tool to create your spending plan.
+Use our budget planner to create your spending plan.

 Even with a carefully planned budget, I’d often get to the day before payday and realise there was no money left from my last pay to put into savings.
 That’s because I was trying to save after all my expenses had come out.